The Xometry app works best with JavaScript enabled!

 4. The process is limited to conductive materials only.
 Even some conductive materials like high-grade nickel alloys are hard to machine this way.

-When To Use EDM?
+When To Use EDM

 EDM is only used for parts whose designs demand tight tolerances, good surface finishes, undercuts, or other complex machining features.
 Some examples of where EDM is used include: cutting extrusions, rotary forms, or sharp internal corners, drilling micro holes or curved holes, engraving hard materials, or removing broken tools or fasteners from workpieces.

-How Does EDM Differ From Traditional Machining Processes?
+How EDM Differs From Traditional Machining Processes

 The main difference in principle between EDM and traditional machining is that EDM doesn’t make contact with the workpiece, but instead uses electrical sparking to remove material.
 This gives the resulting part a better surface finish with impressive dimensional tolerances.
 It can also allow for otherwise impossible undercuts.
 Traditional machining processes, however, are cheaper and faster.
 One exception to this is grinding, which takes longer to remove material than EDM.